almost half a year in books

 19. The Baron in the Trees by Italo Calvino

 A sweet story about a boy who gets mad at his parents at lunch one day and runs off and climbs a tree and then never leaves the trees again.
 It’s philosophical, but not obnoxiously so, a meditative yet exciting read that keeps things moving and keeps giving you something else to be delighted with or to think about.
-It’s known for being about independence, but I think there’s something to be said for it also being about what it’s like to realize your most whimsical and creative impulses or ideas.
+It’s known for being about independence, but there’s something to be said for it also being about what it’s like to realize one's most whimsical and creative impulses or ideas.

 20. Don Quixote by Miguel de Cervantes

 Would go aggressively back and forth between being utterly engrossed and being utterly unable to keep reading.
 This is largely because of how tedious the writing can get, but that’s also part of what makes it so good in the context of Cervantes's style and literary strategy (is that a thing?
 I don't know terms, guys).
 More than anything, it is funny.
 Edith Grossman’s translation is so good and so easy to read and get lost in, and Cervantes does the rest.
 It reminded me a lot of modern buddy-comedies (but like, better), and had a lot of themes that felt hyper-relevant (especially given our current political situation), and it’s just generally really fun to read and to think and talk about.

 I really liked this one.
 My sister and I read it together, which was fun.
 Kind of trippy reading it after having seen The Good Place.

 22. Quichotte by Salman Rushdie